HUD-Software/cityhash-sys/README.md

 CityHash provides hash functions for strings.
 Functions mix the input bits thoroughly but are not suitable for cryptography.
 CityHash-sys is tested on little-endian but should work on big-endian architecture.

-### Portable hash functions
+### Hash functions without x86_64 CRC-32 intrinsic

-Rust binding provides a safe interface to all CityHash hash functions:
+Rust bindings provides a safe interface to all Google's CityHash hash functions:

 Retrieves a 32-bit hash: